Frontline-Industrial-Software/home/readme.md

 ### Hints

+The main point of this test is *high speed display of large amount of data*.
+The [fake_project.xer](./fake_project.xer) above is a **19.2MB file with 19894 tasks and 28447 dependency relationships**.
+You will need techniques like `virtual rendering` to be able to display it without delay or page crash!

 An `xer` file is simply a combination of several data tables, you can view the [documentation for xer format here](https://docs.oracle.com/cd/F51303_01/English/Mapping_and_Schema/xer_import_export_data_map_project/helpmain.htm?toc.htm?97890.htm).
 For this test you only need to focus on two tables `PROJWBS` and `TASK`.
 You can use the following code to parse the xer file: